広告 File Shraring Linux PC Zorin OS

 Note that the web browser only displays the contents of Zorin OS.

-Whether you use the left or right pane on the screen, you can transfer files to Zorin OS by dragging and dropping them from another PC on your local network into the Zorin OS folder displayed in the web browser.
+From either the left or right side of the screen, drag and drop files from another PC on your local network into the Zorin OS folder displayed in the web browser to transfer them to Zorin OS.

 You can download Zorin OS files to another PC on your local network by right-clicking a Zorin OS file in your web browser and selecting “Download.”